Volvo R

 The Volvo R marque represents the high-performance division of cars produced by Volvo.
 The R marque refers to an unknown adjective, since Volvo markets R-designated vehicles as being the most performance-oriented trim level.
-The first vehicle in the Volvo R marque lineup, the Volvo 850 R, was introduced in 1995, followed by the Volvo S70 R and Volvo V70 R in 1998.
+The first vehicle in the Volvo R marque lineup, the Volvo 850 T-5R, was introduced in 1995 (rebranded to the 850 R in 1996), followed by the Volvo S70 R and Volvo V70 R in 1998.
 A related performance trim line, Volvo R-Design, was launched for 2008.
 Volvo's high-performance vehicles are now developed by their Polestar division, although most Volvo models are offered in an R-Design trim level.

 R marque models

 Volvo 850 T-5R

 For 1995, the special limited edition 850 T-5R was offered, and was a commercial success, leading Volvo to produce a second run in 1996.
 Originally, it was to be called 850 Plus 5.
 The vehicle was based on the 850 Turbo, utilizing the B5234T4 engine with a special ECU (Bosch #628 in U.S and #629 in EU) that added an additional 2 psi (0.1 bar) of turbocharger boost pressure, giving the engine an extra 18 hp (13 kW; 18 PS) for a total of 243 hp (181 kW) and 250 lb⋅ft (340 N⋅m) of torque.
 The engine was mated to a 4-speed automatic transmission or 5-speed manual transmission, the latter of which was not available in the United States.
 The T-5R was renowned as a sleeper car; despite its boxy, understated appearance, it boasted a drag coefficient of 0.29 and was capable of accelerating from 0 to 60 mph (97 km/h) in 6.8 - 7.0 seconds (depending on transmission and body type).
 The top speed was electronically limited to 152.2 mph (244.9 km/h).
 The vehicle came standard with Pirelli P-Zero tyres, providing lateral grip of 0.88 g.
 The engine tuning was co-developed with Porsche, and the transmission and other powertrain components.
 Porsche also aided in designing some of the interior, such as the Alcantara seat inserts.
 These cars came as standard with nearly every feature available, only a handful of options - such as heated rear seats - were available.
 On the North American market only two options could be chosen, a trunk-mounted Alpine 6-CD changer and no-cost 16" wheels for a smoother, more comfortable ride and driveability in snow when using all-season tires.